ZIgSag/Raspberry_pi_pico_calculator/README.md

 This project contains 2 types of calculator models:

 1) The first model contains just the calculator with all basic functions, the number pad and the screen.
-2) The second model contains a seperate expansion module that can be plugged in to the usb c port that can be found on the bottom of the calculator
+2) The second model contains a seperate expansion module that can be plugged in to the usb c port that can be found on the bottom of the calculator (##STILL WORK IN PROGRESS)

 -------------------------------------------------------------------------
 *************************************************************************************************************************************